rlaakso/supermarket/README.md

 ShoppingCart is an entity object which models shopping cart in a supermarket.

-Supermarket is an aggregate object which models stock, discounts and shopping carts.
+Supermarket is an aggregate object which models stock and discounts.

 Domain events are not modelled.